jimfo/WeatherForecast/README.md

 ## A Weather App

 On my LG-G4 I have a Weather Widget from which I modelled this app.

-This is the first screen or Home Page.
+__Current Weather View with Today Selected__

 The background changes to a darker shade based Sunrise/Sunset of the first city in the list.

 ### Issues :